Urban Renewal of the Meat Packing District | New York, NY

 The Meat Packing District on the West Side of Manhattan (between Gansevoort and W. 16th streets, from 9th Ave. out to the piers) used to be the center of the meat packing industry during the waterfront age of ships, trains, factories and warehouses.
 Aside from a few remaining warehouses still used for industrial operations, this district is no longer used as it once was.
 A limited number of restaurants, clubs and boutiques are emerging; however the area still has potential for serious development, as a large part of the existing fabric is derelict and not suitable for occupation in its current state.

-In order to effectively renew the area, it is necessary to increase the density two to three times over, which has been done through the introduction of residential towers, and the addition of commercial and green spaces within the existing fabric, while demolishing as little as possible.
-The residential towers draw their placement and form from the existing movement of mid-rise residential towers to the north of the project site.
-These towers carve into the fabric in a minimal fashion, providing public spaces at the lower levels, and luxury apartments above.
+In order to effectively renew the area, it is necessary to increase the density two to three times over, which has been done through the introduction of residential towers, and the addition of commercial and green spaces within the existing fabric, demolishing as little as possible.
+The residential towers draw their placement and form from the existing movement of semi-high rise residential towers to the north of the project site.
+These towers carve into the fabric in a minimal fashion, providing public spaces at the lower levels, and private luxury apartments above.
 Each tower also provides a large, upper outdoor space exclusively for residents, acting as a private-public hybrid.

 The block between 13th and 14th streets through which the highline runs, has been redeveloped into a central hub for the citizens residing or passing through the area.
 It provides space for underground parking, a passageway under the highway to the piers, retail and restaurants, and most importantly, vertical movement to the High Line and above to the residential towers on the adjacent blocks.